Report on Barriers & Drivers for upcycling

-This report provides a general insight in the “mindset” of entrepreneurs about circularity and waste reuse.
-This insight will be completed with an inventory on barriers & drivers amongst SMEs in the six pilot areas.
-This will help with learning which barriers in the project need to be overcome and which drivers can be used to accelerate the application of circular waste business cases in the pilot areas.
+This report shows what in a broader sense motivates or hinders entrepreneurs and will help with learning which barriers in the project need to be overcome and which drivers/enablers can be used to accelerate the application of circular waste business cases in the pilot areas.

 This report is the result of a scientific process to identify relevant research on barriers and enablers for upcycling at SMEs and provides a database for use by project partners and SMEs.
-It focuses on barriers and enablers and is an important knowledge base for our activities and outputs.
-It covers:
+It focuses on barriers and enablers for upcycling that SMEs experience or perceive, like awareness, knowledge, capacity, resources, operational barriers, legislation etc.

 The full study can be read and downloaded here: Final report literature research on B&D – UYW